-One of the questions I get asked most often is, "What event planning schools do you recommend?"
+One of the questions I get asked by my readers is, "What event planning schools do you recommend?"

 Many people believe that merely getting an "online certification" is enough to land them a job.
 It's very important to realize that you should take online courses for the purpose of learning events; not merely to have "resume material."
 It is going to be very, very difficult for you to break into the industry unless you have a solid understanding of the basics of event planning.